Business Insurance for Your Church

-Churches seeking insurance may have several sources of coverage.
+Churches have several potential sources of insurance coverage.
 Very large churches may save money on insurance premiums through self-insurance.
-Small or mid-sized churches may purchase coverage from a standard property-casualty insurer.
-Another option is to purchase coverage from a specialty insurer such as Church Mutual and Brotherhood Mutual.
-Both standard and specialty insurers offer products designed for churches.
-Many sell package policies that include coverages churches need such as property, liability, and auto.
+Small or mid-sized churches may purchase coverage from a standard property-casualty insurer or a specialty insurer like Church Mutual and Brotherhood Mutual.
+Both standard and specialty insurers have developed insurance programs for churches.

 Church property may be insured for its actual cash value or its replacement cost.
-Which option is better depends on the age and condition of your building.
-Coverage based on actual cash value may be appropriate for an older building that is not in good condition.
-Don't choose this coverage simply as a cost-saving measure.
-It won't cover the full cost of repairing or replacing damaged property.
-Most churches should be insured for their replacement cost.
-If you choose an adequate limit, replacement cost coverage should provide the funds you need to rebuild your church if it is completely destroyed by a fire or other insured peril.
+While coverage based on actual cash value may be appropriate for an older building that's not in good condition, most churches should be insured for their replacement cost.
+The building limit should be high enough to cover the cost of reconstructing the church if it has been completely destroyed by a fire or other insured peril.

-All property your church owns should be covered under the property policy.
-To be sure nothing is omitted, make a list of all church-owned property.
-Your list may include halls, meeting rooms, parsonages, and education centers.
-It may also include living quarters inhabited by a pastor or other members of the clergy.
+All property the church owns should be insured under the property policy.
+Church-owned buildings may include meeting halls, parsonages, education centers, and living quarters inhabited by members of the clergy.
 Examples of personal property are furniture, office supplies, and computers.
-Personal property might also include religious artifacts, stained glass, statuary, paintings, scriptures, prayer books, and other valuable property should be inventoried and listed on a separate schedule.
+Personal property might also include religious artifacts, stained glass, statuary, paintings, scriptures, and prayer books.
 These items can be covered by fine arts insurance.

 Many churches use computers to purchase supplies, maintain accounts, and communicate with parishioners.
-Your property policy may not provide adequate coverage for your computers and data.
-If it doesn't, consider buying electronic data processing coverage.
+Most standard property policies afford inadequate coverage for computers and data so churches should consider buying electronic data processing coverage.

-In the past, religious organizations were immune from tort liability.
-Nobody could sue a church for injuries sustained due to the church's negligence.
-Times have changed, and most church immunity has been eliminated by the courts.
-Nowadays, churches are subject to many of the same types of lawsuits that affect for-profit businesses.
-Churches are particularly vulnerable to suits involving injuries to children.
+At one time, religious organizations were immune from tort liability.
+This is no longer the case as courts have eliminated most church immunity.
+Nowadays, churches are subject to the same types of lawsuits that affect for-profit businesses.

 General Liability Coverage

 General liability insurance protects a church against claims by third parties for bodily injury, property damage, and personal and advertising injury.
-A church's liability policy should cover employees, volunteers, church officials, staff, and church members as insureds.
+The policy should cover church employees, volunteers, officials, staff, and members as insureds.

 Many churches allow outside organizations to use church-owned facilities for meetings, classes, and other purposes.
-If your church permits other organizations to use church-owned property, be they have purchased liability insurance.
-Insist that each organization provide a certificate of liability insurance to demonstrate that they are properly insured.
+Churches should require all such organizations to provide a certificate of liability insurance to demonstrate that they are properly insured.